hoverflies

 Myathropa

 Myathropa florea.
 Genus: Myathropa...
 Myathropa florea.
 Genus: Myathropa..
 Myathropa florea.
 Genus: Myathropa..
 Myathropa florea.
 Genus: Myathropa.
-Myathropa florea.
+Common Batman Fly (Myathropa florea).
 Genus: Myathropa.
 Family hoverflies (Syrphidae).

 It looks like a honey bee.
 It has a distinctive pattern of grey bars on the top of the thorax.
 The Dutch name is skullhoverfly because of this pattern.
 Variable in size: 10-14 mm.